nateberkopec/dotcom/_posts/2017-03-19-how-i-made-self-publishing-about-ruby-on-rails.md

 I'll also note here my success with plaintext newsletters.
 I'm not sure if it gets past spam filters better (or worse), but I got a lot of appreciative emails from my readers when I switched.
 Try it on your own list.

-As for newsletter content, I usually just write to it every time I write a new post.
+As for newsletter content, I usually just write it every time I write a new post.
 I write about a few hundred words about the post and include a link.
 Nothing fancier than that.

 Your other main channel, the one you'll use to get new readers, is social media.
 The exact social media channels you use are going to differ depending on your subject area.
 In addition, Medium, if you're using that to publish, is sort of like a social network of it's own.